 I am level 1 and 2 trained in yoga for trauma and resiliency.
-When you experience chronic stress or trauma, your nervous system is affected and can sometimes get stuck in states that don’t allow you to respond flexibly and dynamically to what is actually happening in the present moment.
-A healthy nervous system is flexible and dynamic.
-It responds according to the actual demands and changing energetic workloads of the present moment.
+When you experience chronic stress or trauma, your whole organism (all of you!) is affected and can s get stuck in states that don’t allow you to respond flexibly and dynamically to what is actually happening in the present moment.
+A healthy system is flexible and dynamic and can respond according to the changing needs of the moment–for example, you can have energy when you need energy, and rest when it is time to rest.

 Yoga and the Nervous System

-Yoga is an incredibly effective way to help reset the nervous system and restore its natural flexibility.
+Yoga is an incredibly effective way to help restore the nervous system to it’s natural flexibility.
 Yoga helps you reconnect your body and mind through a focus on your breath and intentionally linking your breath with specific movements.
 It is a tool that can help you to restore the natural fluidity between rest and activity, contracting and expanding, and to commit fully to each.

 Yoga For Anxiety